 Here we have put together a list of 20+ things to do while in Ubud which could fit within 3 to 4 days.

 Tip: Ubud is a very popular destination therefore attractions start getting attention even from early morning.
-Depending on the amount of days you intend to spend, pick out your most preferred attractions and do these early morning.
+Depending on the number of days you intend to spend, pick out your most preferred attractions and do these early mornings.

 If we had to choose 3 preferred activities they would be Campuhan Ridge Walk, Tegallalang Rice Terraces and Tibumana Waterfall.